 When an induction motor spinning at certain speed is forced to spin above its synchronous speed by applying an external mechanical power, it acts as a generator.
 Such machines are known as asynchronous generators.
 They find their application in wind power generation and small hydro power plants.

 Permanent Magnet DC motors

 Permanent Magnet DC motors consist of radially placed permanent magnets at the stator.
 The rotor consists of DC winding connected to the commutator.
 The principle of operation of a PMDC motors is same as that of a DC shunt motor except that they do not require separate field supply.
 Absence of field supply decreases power loss, improves efficiency and reduces size when compared to conventional DC motors of same size.

 Brushless DC Motor

-Brushless DC motor has permanent magnet at the rotor and semiconductor switched at the stator.
-Semiconductor switches converts the input DC supply to pulsating DC to generate maximum torque at a given speed.
+A brushless DC motor has a set of permanent magnets at the rotor and semiconductor switched at the stator.
+Semiconductor switches convert the input DC supply to pulsating DC to generate maximum torque at a given speed.

 In these motors, the position of the rotor and the stator are inverted.
 The field is present in the rotor and the armature is present at the start.
 Sensors are used to position the rotor and based on its position the semiconductor switches are turned ON and OFF to fulfill the speed-torque requirements.
 These motors are more expensive than the conventional DC motors, require lesser maintenance and have longer operating life than conventional DC motors.